HIVE-ResearchGroup/volumetric-data-interaction/README.md

 * SteamVR 1.22.13 (needed for HMD and PC connection)
 * SRWorks 0.9.7.1 (needed to allow AR mode)

-### <a name="section-2.1"></a>Used Hardware
+### <a name="section-2.2"></a>Used Hardware
-As a tablet a Samsung Galaxy Tab can be used (tried with 7 and 6S).
+As a tablet a Samsung Galaxy Tab can be used (tried with S7 and S6 lite).
 The android version should be `android 11`.
 Unity cannot compile the apk for `android 12` so the android apk cannot be used for such devices.
 No workaround (e.g. gradle changes) to make andoid 12 work succeeded up to now.

 ## <a name="section-3"></a>Installation
 For the prototype to work the computer needs to run SteamVR, SRWorks, and have the Unity Host scene running.
 In addition, the correct model needs to be in the scene and the configurations for the model name and volumetric data folder need to work (see section [`Change model`](#section-4.2)).